Pikrass/timescripts/README.md

 Firefox : be sure to have [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) installed and click on [this link](http://88.191.116.37/xkcd/timescripts.user.js).
-This will download all three scripts.
+This will download all four scripts.

 Chrome : install [Tampermonkey](http://tampermonkey.net/) and install each script separately.